 - integrate their academic and clinical learning effectively;

 develop their knowledge and understanding within an evidence based framework.

-The day-release nature of the programme allows continuous link between theory and practice, while the split between clinical and academic components enhances the acquisition of practical skills and allows continuous student exposure to an appropriate range of work-based experiences.
+The block-release nature of this programme allows a continuous link between theory and practice, while the split nature between clinical and academic components enhances the acquisition of practical skills and allows continuous student exposure to an appropriate range of work-based experiences.

 Extended/International Project Qualification: Applicants with grade A in the EPQ/IPQ will typically receive an offer one grade lower than the standard A level offer.
 Please note that any subject specific requirements must still be met.